jonduan/proposal/_posts/2016-12-16-solar-energy.md

 Turning to more specific data for different locations on earth, there are two common metrics that you'll encounter, Global Horizontal Irradiation (GHI) and Direct Normal Irradiation (DNI).
 GHI is the number from Figure 1, including all of the radiation falling on a horizontal surface (both the direct radiation and any "diffuse" radiation scattered by the atmosphere), and it's the most common metric for estimating solar PV performance.
 Direct Normal Irradiation includes only the direct radiation received by a surface tracking the sun; it's measured with tracking instruments with very narrow fields of view that miss most diffuse radiation, and it's most useful for estimating the performance of concentrating solar power systems.
 We'll focus on GHI, and some variants that involve tilted or tracking surfaces.
 ![](https://d37djvu3ytnwxt.cloudfront.net/assets/courseware/v1/d0f6a7fe05a75f63a6b951513465eb92/asset-v1:HarvardX+ENGSCI137x+2T2016+type@asset+block/Figure_2_daily_GHI.png)

-Image described below
-Figure 2.
+_Figure 2.
 Global Horizontal Irradiation for Birmingham, Alabama, US, for January 1 and 2 and June 11 and 12, 1990.
 Notice how much higher it is for summer months than winter months.
 The daily average for June 11 and 12 is ~160 W/m2, close to the global yearly average GHI; for January 1 and 2 it's just 40 W/m2 (though there is clearly some effect from weather on all days, especially January 2).
-Data from NREL http://rredc.nrel.gov/solar/old_data/nsrdb/1961-1990/hourly/
+Data from NREL http://rredc.nrel.gov/solar/old_data/nsrdb/1961-1990/hourly/_